shabesoglu/Guide-Me/README.md

 # GPS navigation mobile app running on Windows CE.
 This is a digital navigation software on pocket pc.
-It helps people find their routes to a speficic destination via mobile device.
+It helps people find their routes to a specific destination via mobile device.

 ## What is the Purpose ?
 The aim of the project is to guide the user on a map of İstanbul by using a Pocket PC including a GPS receiver.